zivtech/Bodiless-JS/packages/bodiless-core/README.md

 ...
 <ComponentWithMyOptions propUsedInOption="foo" />
 ```
-Note here that we memoize the list of menu options.
-Strictly speaking, it is
+Note here that we don't need to memoize the list of menu options: memoization of
-only necessary to memoize non-primitive values in the option object (ie any
+the callback is handled within `withMenuOptions`.
+However, certain callbacks
-callbacks).
-See [Context Menu Options](#context-menu-options) below for more
+provided as properties of the menu option object may need to be memoized (see
-information.
+[Context Menu Options](#context-menu-options) below for more information).

 Note that the menu options you are defining here will only be available when
 your component (or one of its children) declares itself as "active".
 To do so,